-Students may re-establish satisfactory progress and title IV aid, as applicable, by at least meeting minimum attendance and academic requirements by the end of the probation period.
-The student may be required to attend make up and/or additional hour under a written plan of the school.
+Students may re-establish satisfactory progress and Title IV aid, as applicable, by at least meeting minimum attendance and academic requirements by the end of the probation period.
+The student may be required to attend make-up and/or additional hours under a written plan of the school.
+Moreover, students who re-enter the program within 180 days of withdrawal will be treated as if they have not withdrawn.

-If you are seeking admission and will need Federal Student Aid, please see our FAFSA Verification Policy in our consumer disclosure page in our website, www.rbbeautycollege.com.
+If you are seeking admission and will need Federal Student Aid, please see our FAFSA Verification Policy on our consumer disclosure page on our website, www.rbbeautycollege.com.

 EDUCATIONAL PROGRAMS

-COSMETOLOGY (1600 Hours) (CIP #12-0401 - DOT # 332.271-010, SOC # 395010)
+COSMETOLOGY (1000 Hours) (CIP #12-0401 - DOT # 332.271-010, SOC # 395010)

-The curriculum for students enrolled in the Cosmetology program consists of 1600 clock hours of Technical Instruction and Practical Training.
+The curriculum for students enrolled in the Cosmetology program consists of 1000 clock hours of Technical Instruction and Practical Training.
 Instruction will cover the art and science of cosmetology from techniques in hair, makeup, skin care and manicuring to business skills, and health and safety practices.
 The course of study satisfies the requirements of Section 7316 of the California Barbering and Cosmetology Act.